kurnyaannn/kurnyaannn.github.io/content/featured/MangaVUE/index.md

 showInProjects: true
 ---

 MangaVUE is an Online Manga Reading SPA.
-Built using VueSJ and TailwindCSS.
+Built using VueJS and TailwindCSS.